GPUOpen-LibrariesAndSDKs/HIPRTSDK/doc/18_shadow_ray.md

 <br />

 This demo shows how to implement a Shadow Ray in HIPRT.
-As a reminder, in ray tracing, a shadow ray is a ray that is cast from a point on a surface (the point of intersection where the primary ray hits) towards a light source.
+A shadow ray is a ray that is cast from a point on a surface (the point of intersection where the primary ray hits) towards a light source.
 The purpose of the shadow ray is to determine whether the point is in shadow or illuminated by the light source.

 <div align="center">
     <img src="../tutorials/imgs/18_shadow_ray.png" alt="img" width="300"/>